Potent Pairings: Grapefruit’s Drug Interactions Unveiled!

 Calcium Channel Blockers (e.g., Felodipine) Increased risk of low blood pressure and dizziness Grapefruit inhibits the enzyme CYP3A4, leading to increased drug levels and stronger effects.

-Benzodiazepines (e.g., Alprazolam) Enhanced sedative effects Grapefruit inhibits the enzyme CYP3A4, leading to increased drug levels and prolonged sedation.
+Benzodiazepines (e.g., Alprazolam) sedative effects Grapefruit inhibits the enzyme CYP3A4, leading to increased drug levels and prolonged sedation.

 Immunosuppressants (e.g., Cyclosporine) Increased risk of kidney damage Grapefruit inhibits the enzyme CYP3A4, reducing drug metabolism and potentially leading to toxic drug levels.